vonbarown/Pursuit-Core-Web-Middleware-Lab/README.md

 # Middleware Exercises

-_Just like our 'Utility Server' project, create a new Express app and make base routes for each of these functionalities.
+Create a new Express app and make base routes for each of these functionalities.
 Separate out each route into a separate module._

 **Note:** Even though many of these functionalities could _technically_ be created without middleware, as our projects ramp up in complexity, it is **far** cleaner to implement your app's routing with middeware.